openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-While importing functions, situations can occur, where:
+While importing functions, the following situations can occur:

--  different imported functions have the same name but different signatures, or the current module already has a function (functions) with the same name as the imported function (functions) but different signatures.
+-  Different imported functions have the same name but different signatures, or a function (functions) of the current module and an imported function (functions) have the same name but different signatures.
 That situation is called **overloading**.

--  current module has a function (functions) with the same name and signature as those of the imported function (functions).
+-  A function (functions) of the current module and an imported function (functions) have the same name and signature.
 That situation is called **shadowing**.

 .. index::